shellieD/Blast-Off/README.md

 * There should be an animation when the user wins or loses a game to make the game more fun to play.
 * There should be sound effects to alert the user when a correct or incorrect letter has been picked and when the rocket takes off, or fails to take off.
-* There should be a toggle button to all the user turn sounds on and off as desired.
+* There should be a toggle button to allow the user turn sounds on and off as desired.
 This should be visible at all times throughout the game.

 Features that would be nice to have:

 * Display the definition or facts about the correctly guessed word to provide a learning opportunity for the user.
-* A button to generate a hint to help the user the guess the word.
+* A button to generate a hint to help the user the guess more difficult words.

 ### The Structure Plane
 ----